Introduction to OCaml

 (+) 3 4;; (* Putting () around any infix operator turns it into a 2-argument function *)

-• Conclusion: add is a function taking an integer, and returning a function which takes ints to ints.
+addis a function taking an integer, and returning a function which takes ints to ints. - So, add is a higher-order function: it returns a function as result.

-Observe int -> int -> int is parenthesized as int -> (int -> int)right associativity which is opposite of arithmetic operators
+Observe int -> int -> int is parenthesized as int -> (int -> int) – right associativity which is opposite of arithmetic operators

 Be careful with operator precedence in the unusual way that function application doesn’t need parens!